AND SOON THE DARKNESS

 Fuest and photographer Ian Wilson make the provincial French landscape into almost a character of its own.
 The bare openness of the fields and countryside constantly broods with sinister effect the lurking threat that comes as vehicles pass by or turn down roads in the distance, of Sandor Eles on his bike sinisterly waiting by the roadside or in the foreground as the girls pass, the overfriendliness of the local boys, trucks that pass in the middle of conversations.
 Even the very Frenchness of it is made to seem sinister you very much get the sense of being in a foreign country and of the girls struggling to communicate with the locals.
 The French language notedly does not come subtitled so the viewer feels the same sense of alienation that the girls do.
 The script is no different from a dozen other psycho-thrillers but Brian Clemens and Terry Nation do a decent job of twisting and turning it, leaving us unsure who Pamela Franklin should be trusting.

 In a great many ways, And Soon the Darkness prefigures the Backwoods Brutality cycle that would come along about a year later with the likes of Straw Dogs (1971), Deliverance (1972) and The Last House on the Left (1972).
-It shares many of the themes of these films and others that came along later such as The Texas Chain Saw Massacre (1972) and The Hills Have Eyes (1977) the city innocents who naively stray into dangerous back country roads and encounter psychopathic and unwelcoming locals; while there is also the sense, as in both Straw Dogs and Last House, that the desirability and the sexual freedom of the Love Generation has stirred up something animalistic in the less civilized people who inhabit these backwoods.
+It shares many of the themes of these films and others that came along later such as The Texas Chain Saw Massacre (1972) and The Hills Have Eyes (1977) the city innocents who naively stray into dangerous back country roads and encounter psychopathic and unwelcoming locals; while there is also the sense, as in both Straw Dogs and Last House, that the desirability and the sexual freedom of the Love Generation has stirred up something animalistic in the less civilised people who inhabit these backwoods.
+The plot of British tourists being stalked in the French countryside also featured in Bon Voyage (2006) and Road Games (2015).

 And Soon the Darkness (2010) was a disappointing remake featuring Amber Heard and Odette Yustman with the girls now being American tourists being abducted into white slavery in Argentina.